 Per the RDoBC Collective Agreement: “A Resident is entitled to seven (7) consecutive days without on-call duties, immediately prior to sitting the exam in order to study for qualifying or licensure examinations. ” This means that depending on which days you are scheduled to write each portion of the exam, you can request to be call-protected for the 7 days immediately prior to each portion.
 This request should not be reasonably withheld.

 Our program also permits residents protected self-study time, free of clinical duties for 5 days immediately prior to the exam.
 This is not outlined in the Collective Agreement, as this is additional leave time approved by Family Practice.
 Due to the different time periods for the SAMP and SOO, we will allow residents to divide the 5 protected days immediately prior to each exam date should they wish to do so.
+These 5 days are in addition to the days required to write each portion of the exam, and to travel (if necessary).

 - For example: A resident can take 3 days off service immediately prior to their SAMP exam, and 2 days off immediately prior to their SOO exam, or they could take 4 days off immediately prior to their SAMP and 1 day off immediately prior to their SOO.
 A maximum of 5 days in total can be applied.